By: Dr. Loretta Lanphier, ND, CN, HHP, CH

 Why use cream?

 Wrinkles are an inevitable consequence of getting older.
 As your skin ages, it naturally becomes thinner and less pliable.
 Wrinkles are imperfections of the skin that vary in degree, depending on their depth and location.
 They are often classified as coarse (deep) or fine (shallow).
 The older we get, the more our skin undergoes changes regarding structure, amount of collagen (reducing about 1% annually after the age of 30), elasticity, amount of muscle mass, and other measures of skin quality.
 All of these factors combine to produce wrinkling that changes the appearance of our skin.
+Therefore, it is imperative to look for the best eye cream for wrinkles and apply it regularly to improve the skin’s appearance.

 Another common result of aging skin is inconsistent skin color.
 As our skin gets older, less and less melanocytes (specialized pigment-producing cells) are available.
 It is estimated that most people lose almost 7% of their melanocytes every decade once they turn 30.
 Thus the skin becomes lighter and more irregular in appearance.
 This phenomenon also makes the skin more susceptible to sun damage.